keploy/community-blog/cm9w9bb1v000n08ibatbl9oa5.md

 ## Running eBPF in runner

-A sample workflow to run Keploy in github action would look like something below.
+A sample workflow to run Keploy in GitHub Action would look like something below.

 ```yaml
 name: Golang On Linux